Wie is de Mol? (Dutch TV series) season 24: Episode 2 - Afgelopen?

 The group must select five "Daredevils" for the assignment, with the remaining four candidates competing in an undisclosed portion for the assignment.

 The five daredevils are taken to Mineral del Chico to complete a two-hour mountaineering course while listening to podcasts.
-Before commencing the course, each candidate must select one of five colored helmets to wear; four of the helmets play one podcast about varying aspects of Mexico on repeat while the fifth white helmet plays all four podcasts.
+Each candidate must select one of five colored helmets to wear; four of the helmets play one podcast about varying aspects of Mexico on repeat while the fifth white helmet plays all four podcasts.
 At the end of the course, the four candidates not wearing the white helmet must answer four trivia questions about their podcast, with each correct answer earning €250 for the pot.
 If they are unsure about the answer to a question, they can leave it for the fifth candidate wearing the white helmet to answer instead.
 However, if this candidate answers incorrectly, €250 is instead deducted from the pot.

 Meanwhile, the remaining four candidates are taken to a recreational rooftop terrace.
 Upon arrival, they are invited to "take a seat" by host Rik van de Westelaken before being left alone for two hours.
 Unbeknownst to them, these are secretly also the instructions for their part of the assignment.
-Each time the candidates at the terrace stand up, the podcasts of the five daredevils are interrupted with distracting music, making it harder for them to memorize the information.
+Each time the candidates at the terrace stand up, the podcasts of the five daredevils are interrupted with music, making it harder for them to memorize the information.

-€1,250 was earned for the pot.